aerni/statamic-zipper/README.md

 ### Filename

 You may optionally pass a filename using the `filename` parameter.
-If you don't provide one, the filename will default to the timestamp at the time of download.
+The filename defaults to the timestamp when the Zip object was created.
 The example below binds the name of the zip to the title of the page.

 ```antlers
 {{ zip:images :filename="title" }}